Financial-Times/document-store-api/README.markdown

 Make a GET request to http://localhost:14180/lists/{uuid} with Content-Type set to application/json.

 ## List GET by Concept and Type
-Make a GET request to http://localhost:14180/lists?concept=NzE=-U2VjdGlvbnM=&type=c5de8687-c49f-4904-bbc9-bff4f55e50a0 with Content-Type set to application/json.
+Make a GET request to http://localhost:14180/lists?curatedTopStoriesFor=NzE%3D-U2VjdGlvbnM%3D with Content-Type set to application/json.

+The query parameter varies according to the type of the list, for example, the following is also supported: curatedOpinionAndAnalysisFor

 You should get a single result back.
 If there was more than one match, one will be returned and an error will be logged.